Davethedata/PHBS_MLF_2018/README.md

    64 independent variables have different influence on firm's bankruptcy.I want to detect the importance of each variable.

 ### Selection Method
-   *Pearson Correlation(Univariate feature selection,Based on F-statistic)
+   * Pearson Correlation(Univariate feature selection,Based on F-statistic)
-   *Logistic model and regularization(Based on the absolute value of coefficients)
+   * Logistic model and regularization(Based on the absolute value of coefficients)
-   *Random Forest feature importance(Based on mean decrease impurity)
+   * Random Forest feature importance(Based on mean decrease impurity)
-   *Recursive feature elimination (RFE)
+   * Recursive feature elimination (RFE)

 I run each method and get the rank of each variable respectively.Then I calculate the average rank for all indenpendent variables.

 ## Main Result

-*First Year(Forcasting bankruptcy after 5 years)
+* First Year(Forecasting bankruptcy after 5 years)

 NO|Mean rank|Factor|Factor Name
 |---|:---:|:--:|:---:|